Financial Aid Process

 As you are forecasting the future costs of seminary, it is important to remain eligible for your financial awards.
 Here are four important things to remember:

-- Loans and credit hours – You must be enrolled for at least 5 credits per semester to maintain eligibility for federal loans
+- Loans and credit hours – You must be enrolled for at least 4.5 credit hours per semester to be eligible for federal loans

-- FAFSA completion – Seminary need-based scholarship and loan eligibility is based on an annual resubmission of the FAFSA.
-You may complete the FAFSA as early as January
+- FAFSA completion – All Seminary scholarship and loan eligibility requires annual resubmission of the FAFSA form.
+Forms may be submitted as early as October 1 of the previous academic year.

 If you are receiving a loan for the first time at Northeastern Seminary, upon receipt of the award letter, you will need to complete entrance counseling before your funds will be disbursed.
 This is done online by logging onto the Federal Student Aid website here and completing the online student counseling portion.
 You will receive further instructions on entrance counseling with your award letter.